Food Court Flooring Vancouver, BC

 Entry Transitions & Wet Weather Zones

-• Higher traction where water is common
+• Higher traction where water is most common

-• Finish selection to reduce visible wear
+• Finish selection that helps hide premature wear

 Food Court Flooring Systems We Install